Dynamics of weighted backward shifts on certain analytic function spaces: Linear dynamics of

-To see the part (iii), we proceed as in (i) and (ii) for the sufficiency and necessity, respectively, and along the way, use the second part in Proposition \ref{estimate} and the condition $\limsup_n |b_n/a_{n+1}|<1$. \end{proof}
+To see the part (iv), we proceed as in (i) and (ii) for the sufficiency and necessity, respectively, and along the way, use the second part in Proposition \ref{N-L} and the condition $\limsup_n |b_n/a_{n+1}|<1$.
+Indeed, if $K$ is a bounded set in $\ell^p$, $1\leq p<\infty$, such that